Gui921/ASReview-Optuna-Optimization/README.md

 ```

 ## Client
 A Python command-line client was developed to allow users to replicate and run their own simulations without modifying the code.
-The client offers three main options:
+The client offers four options:
 - Download the Synergy Dataset.
 - Optimize a model.
 - Generate plots from the resulting database.
+- Combine all the studies info into an excel file
 The structure of the simulation folder is as follows:

 ```text